ATNF/askapsoft/Code/Doc/user/current/doc/platform/casa.rst

 Running CASA via VNC
 --------------------

 A remote desktop environment can be accessed via VNC.
-Either of the two visulisation servers can be used to host a VNC server.
-First you must login to one of the visulisation servers and start the VNC server::
+Either of the two visualisation servers can be used to host a VNC server.
+First you must login to one of the visualisation servers and start the VNC server::

     ssh galaxy-vis1.pawsey.org.au